Any contract for product and services can be presented for processing. Exceptions are

 - WWU's standard Contractor Terms & Conditions under $100,000

-A: A Contract, Agreement or Lease is a document signed by both the contracting party and the University which sets forth the terms and conditions agreed between them.
+A document signed by both the contracting party and the University which sets forth the terms and conditions agreed between them.
 It describes the legal relationship of the parties and sets forth the obligations of each.

 ~ Communicate any critical dates and reasons.
 Contracts with financial repercussions are generally considered a first priority.

 ~ Many contracts recur annually, so plan well in advance.

 The University has a very strict policy regarding signature authority.
 Be advised that only certain individuals are authorized by the Board of Trustees to execute contracts on behalf of the University.
 Contractually binding the University without authorization or with prohibited terms could result in personal liability.

 - Vice President for Academic Administration

 - Vice President for Financial Administration

 - Vice President for Student Life